" "

 4. Consult with Nursing Staff and Allied Health Professionals

 Why it matters: Nurses and allied health professionals (e.g., therapists, technicians) are intimately involved in patient care and may offer valuable perspectives on your treatment and any potential issues.
-Their experiences of care may be vastly different than the physcians.
+Their experiences of care may be vastly different than the physicians.
 Other providers on the healthcare team may have highlighted the error.

 5. Document All Interactions and Information